TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/GeneralBackendStructure/Index.rst

 Docheader (top)
    The *docheader* contains contextual icons including close, save and preview.
-   It also features other information and a drop-down menu with further actions which will appear depedning on what actions you are performing.
+   It also features other information and a drop-down menu with further actions which will appear depending on what actions you are performing.

 .. figure:: ../../Images/BackendAreasOverview.png